Tulsa hosts American Organist Guild convention

-The 2023 American Organist Guild's Southwest Regional Convention Tuesday through Friday, June 27-30, with workshops. recitals and public performances.
+The 2023 American Organist Guild's Southwest Regional Convention, which runs from Tuesday through Friday, June 27-30, features workshops, recitals and public performances.

 Other special events include a performance by Oklahoma Bach Chorale, 3:30 p.m.
 Thursday, June 29, at Holy Family Cathedral, 801 S. Boulder Ave.; and a duo recital by two of the country's most acclaimed concert organists, Ken Cowen and Bradley Hunter Welch, at 7:30 p.m.
 Friday, June 30, at First Presbyterian Church, 709 S. Boston Ave.